VonBismarck1986/CryOdin/README.md

  Right now they offer a free use for services and go to [4Players GmbH](https://www.4players.io/odin/faq/) for FAQ.

  # CRYENGINE
- Cryengine is made and owned by Crytek
+ Cryengine is made and owned by [Crytek](https://www.cryengine.com/)

 # How to use plugin

 Right now `CryOdin` doesn't use CryAudio System ( Cryengine audio system ).
-Instead it uses Miniaudio [https://miniaud.io/index.html].
+Instead it uses [Miniaudio](https://miniaud.io/index.html).
 This is too much of issue but, it does mean there's a lot to know for you end-user in how to do Audio programming.
 Right the API of `CryOdin` handles most use cases of this.
 So it shouldn't be problem to plug in the CryOdin and get striaght into it.

-If you want to build `CryOdin` on you're own you'll need to have Odin SDK from [https://github.com/4Players/odin-sdk] and create a folder in `Cryengine SDKs` directory called  `Odin`.
+If you want to build `CryOdin` on you're own you'll need to have Odin SDK from [OdinSDK](https://github.com/4Players/odin-sdk) and create a folder in `Cryengine SDKs` directory called  `Odin`.
 Once done you'll need to add `CryOdin` plugin into the `CryPlugins folders`.
 From there you'll add this line of code into the CMakeList.txt that is located in the `CryPlugins folder`.

 ```CMake